ToucanToco/weaverbird/docs/_docs/user-interface/percentage.md

   `GROUP BY` clause in SQL or in the `_id` field of a `$group` in Mongo aggregation pipeline)

+- `New colum name:` (optional): if you want to give a custom name to the column of results to be created.
+By default, it will be your original column name suffixed by '\_PCT'.

 #### Example

 <img src="../../img/docs/user-interface/percentage_example_conf.jpg" width="750" />